axrain777/linux-practice/README.md

 # Linux Learning Journey

 This repository documents my Linux learning progress, labs, notes, and practice projects.
+I forgotten to document this right from the beginning so it will be starting from halfway through :)

 ## Topics Covered
 - Linux commands